teslazonda/rails-graphql-demo/README.md

 * Posgresql installed
 * Rails installed

+Clone the repository into the desired directory, then run `bundle install` inside.
+Setup the database with `rails db:create` `rails db:migrate` and `rails db:seed`.

 ## Models
 The application includes two models: `Person` and `Comment`.
 The `Person` model has a one-to-many relationship with the `Comment` model, where a `Person` can have multiple comments.